 The posterior compartment or extensor compartment contains the triceps brachii and anconeus muscle.

-Forearm is divided into interconnected superficial volar (flexor), deep volar, dorsal (extensor) compartment and compartment containing the mobile wad of Henry.
+The forearm is divided into interconnected superficial volar (flexor), deep volar, dorsal (extensor) compartment and a compartment containing the mobile wad of Henry.

 The deep volar compartment contains the flexor digitorum profundus, flexor pollicis longus, and pronator quadratus muscles and tendons.

 The mobile wad of Henry has the brachioradialis, extensor carpi radialis brevis, and extensor carpi radialis longus muscles and tendons.

 Elevated pressures most commonly affect the volar compartments, but the dorsal and mobile wad compartments may also be involved.